Exhibits

 Featured Stories

-Dr. Rosalyn Yalow: Groundbreaking VA medical researcher and Nobel Prize laureate
+Dr. Rosalyn Yalow: Groundbreaking VA Medical Researcher and Nobel Prize Laureate

 VA History Exhibit - In 1977, Dr. Rosalyn Yalow, a medical researcher and doctor at the Bronx VA Hospital, became the second woman awarded the Nobel Prize for Physiology or Medicine.
 In an exhibit crafted by VA History intern Parker Beverly, learn how Dr. Yalow strived to break through gender barriers in the medical field to become an expert in radioimmunoassay.